Amazon workers in New York withdraw petition to unionize – KION546

 AP Retail Writer

-NEW YORK (AP) — The National Labor Relations Board is confirming that a group of Amazon warehouse workers in Staten Island, New York has withdrawn its petition to hold a vote to unionize its workers.
+NEW YORK (AP) — The National Labor Relations Board has confirmed that a group of Amazon workers in Staten Island, New York has withdrawn its petition to hold a vote to unionize.
 The move comes less than two weeks before the labor board was expected to hold a hearing to determine whether there was sufficient interest to form a union at the Amazon distribution center.
-Union organizers had said in late October that it delivered hundreds of signatures to the agency _ a key step in authorizing a vote that could establish the first union at the nation’s largest online retailer.
+Organizers had said in late October that it delivered more than 2,000 signed union-support cards to the NLRB’s Brooklyn office after launching the effort in April.
 An NLRB spokesperson declined to elaborate the reason behind the pullback but noted the workers can refile a petition.